 Financial risk management is essential to economic stability and growth, particularly in developing nations.
 Globally, Siraj et al., (2024) emphasize the importance of robust financial risk management frameworks to safeguard against market volatility and unforeseen economic shocks.
 In Africa, Mafimisebi et al., (2023), argue that effective risk management practices can enhance the resilience of businesses operating in challenging environments.
 The African continent faces unique financial risks due to political instability, fluctuating commodity prices and inadequate regulatory frameworks, necessitating tailored approaches to risk management (Aebi et al., 2012).

 In Zimbabwe specifically, the economic landscape has been fraught with challenges over the past two decades, including hyperinflation, currency devaluation and a lack of foreign investment.
 According to Bushu & Kufakurinani (2024), these factors have created an environment where businesses are increasingly vulnerable to financial risks.
 The Reserve Bank of Zimbabwe has noted that high inflation rates and currency instability have led to a significant erosion of purchasing power and increased operational costs for companies (Nyandoro et al., 2023).
 As a result, organizations must adopt comprehensive financial risk management strategies that encompass not only traditional methods but also innovative solutions tailored to the local context.
-This study aims to explore various strategies that can be implemented by Zimbabwean companies to mitigate financial risks effectively and ensure sustainable business operations amidst ongoing economic challenges.
+This study aims to explore various strategies that Zimbabwean companies can implement to mitigate financial risks effectively and ensure sustainable business operations amidst ongoing economic challenges.

 1.2 Problem Statement

 The economic landscape in Zimbabwe has been characterized by persistent financial instability, which has been marked by hyperinflation, currency volatility and limited access to foreign exchange.
 These factors have created a precarious environment for businesses, leading to heightened financial risks that threaten their sustainability and growth.
 Despite the critical importance of effective financial risk management in navigating these challenges, many organizations in Zimbabwe lack structured frameworks and tools to adequately assess and mitigate these risks.
 As highlighted by Nyandoro et al., (2023), the absence of comprehensive risk management strategies has resulted in significant operational disruptions, loss of capital and diminished investor confidence.
 The urgency of addressing this issue is underscored by the increasing number of businesses facing insolvency due to unmitigated financial risks.
-Therefore, there is an immediate need to investigate and develop a robust financial risk management framework that addresses the specific challenges businesses face in Zimbabwe.
-This framework must incorporate relevant risk assessment tools, effective mitigation strategies, and continuous monitoring mechanisms to empower organizations to successfully navigate the current economic environment's complexities.
+Therefore, there is an immediate need to investigate and develop a robust financial risk management framework that addresses businesses' specific challenges in Zimbabwe.
+This framework must incorporate relevant risk assessment tools, effective mitigation strategies, and continuous monitoring mechanisms to empower organizations to navigate the current economic environment's complexities successfully.

 1.3 Proposed Solution